Official Rules of Platform Tennis ©i

 Men's Singles National Championship

-2 out of 3 sets, with tiebreaker in all sets, except third set of finals played out.
+2 out of 3 sets, with tiebreaker in all sets, except third set of main draw finals played out.

 Women's National Championship